thomgardiner/hirakana/README.md

-A simple Hiragana / Katakana study app to practice React hooks.
+A simple Hiragana / Katakana study app made with fuctional components and MaterialUI.